Dry January: UK kombucha, alternative drinks and thinks.

 Be Dry.
 Be Sober.
 But be daring and be different too.

 There are lots of interesting drinks on the market now which deserve a better tag than ‘substitute’ just because they don’t tick the ‘booze’ box.
 So, see you at ZeeZees for a rather jonty January/Drenchuary/oh, you get the picture.Live it up in Dry January: What will you be drinking?
-Why not try our new kombucha, the sassy alternative to prosecco (people have written in), the Tung Ting Oolong.
+Why not try our delicate kombucha, handcrafted in the UK, the sassy alternative to prosecco (people have written in), the Oolong.
 Raw.
 Living. #healthyfizz